ddavidse/CNN_for_nanoparticle/README.md

 3. Open CNN_masterscript.py
 2. On lines 46 and 49 (and optionally also 52) enter the correct paths
 3. Use lines 56-98 to set the desired parameters and features
-4. In case of no CUDA: use ctrl F to go through the script and comment out all cuda lines
+4. In case of no CUDA: use ctrl+F to go through the script and comment out all lines that contain "cuda"
 5. Run the script

 For a basic test, make confusion_flag = True and batchnorm_flag = True while leaving the rest as False